UniMath/UniMath/INSTALL.md

 ### Preparing for the installation under Ubuntu or Debian (Linux)

-Under Ubuntu or Debian, you may install ocaml (and ProofGeneral) with the following shell command.
+Under Ubuntu or Debian, you may install ocaml with the following shell command.

 ```bash